-- Please sign the Parent Signature Sheet found on the next page to acknowledge that you have received this document, as required by law. - Please return the signed signature sheet to your child's school by October 30, 2020. - You may acknowledge the receipt of this document virtually by accessing the link on your child's school's webpage.
+- Please sign the Parent Signature Sheet found on the next page to acknowledge that you have received this document, as required by law. - Please return the signed signature sheet to your child's school by October 29, 2021.

 Thank you for working with us to create an environment where everyone is treated with respect, is encouraged to help others, and is free to learn and explore new ideas.
 Please contact your child's teacher or principal should you have questions about this document or if we can be of assistance to you.